ibraheemdev/ibraheemca/content/posts/2020-07-16-easier-asynchronous-state-modelling-in-react-redux-with-the-finite-state-machine-model.md

 **Implementing the Finite State Machine**

-Now that our state machine is modelled, we can actually implement it into our application.
-The entire application state can be represented through one frozen javascript object:
+Now that our state machine is modelled, we can actually implement it in our application.
+The entire application state can be represented through one frozen (non-editable) object:

 ```javascript
 const stateMachine = Object.freeze({